GuzmanAntonio/bsca_coursework/Udacity/Guzman_P3_Udacity_FEND/README.md

 How to Play:

-1:  Press Start.
-2:  Manuever using the arrow keys.
+1:  Manuever the Bug using the arrow keys.
-3:  Avoid colliding with the bugs while attempting to reach the water.
+2:  Avoid colliding with the bugs while attempting to reach the water.
-4:  The bugs will KILL you!
+3:  The char-boys will KILL you!
-5:  Rack up points and try to beat your score.
+4:  Rack up points and try to beat your score.